Discipleship Meetings

 During the first meeting:

-Share your testimony
+Share your testimony.

-Ask about their testimony
+Ask about their testimony.

-Teach the topic called, “Integrity”.
+Teach the topic called “Integrity”.

-Regarding the following meetings:
+Regarding the subsequent meetings:

 Ask about their week.

-Ask if they have any questions about what they read and then take the time to answer their questions.
+Ask if they have any questions about what they read, and then take the time to answer their questions.

 Meeting 1: Integrity